 Distributions comprise income for UK tax purposes.
 Shareholders will be taxable on the gross amount distributed.
-Except in the case of an exemption granted from the obligation to deduct income tax (for instance, where a valid non resident investors' declaration has been made or the distribution is paid to certain categories of qualifying intermediary), the amount actually received will be net of tax at the lower rate, currently 20%.
-The amount to be taxed on the recipient is at present equal to the amount received plus a quarter.
+Except in the case of an exemption granted from the obligation to deduct income tax (for instance, where a valid non-resident investors' declaration has been made or the distribution is paid to certain categories of qualifying intermediary), the amount actually received will be net of tax at the lower rate, currently 20%.
+The amount to be taxed on the recipient is at present equal to the amount received plus the tax element of one quarter as much.